racsopacso/blackthorn/modules/pf2e-kingmaker-tools/docs/house-rules.md

 ## Kingdom Management

 This might be the most labor-intensive system in this AP.
-If you run it as written, it will be terrible.
-Imagine cutting your sessions in half to play a heavy Euro board game without any real impact.
-You as a GM need to do the heavy lifting to make it feel worth it.
-You need to provide tangible rewards for players to build structures, you need to make them feel like they are building a kingdom by adding in RP events and story for building structures or performing kingdom activities, and you need to make that solo Euro board game fun by ramping up the difficulty.
-Kingdom Events should always tie into recent activities/actions: PC chose to Infiltrate an enemy faction?
-That political scandal is there way of getting back at you.
-PCs constructed a shrine in their town?
-They might need to recruit a priest in the Kamelands who abandoned their faith.
+If you run it as written, it will be terrible at low levels.
+XP won't advance the kingdom's level by much, you don't have enough materials to build interesting stuff and there are no outside pressures.
+My players often ran out of Leadership activities that they could perform, even with faster levelling.
+One player left the campaign early because of kingdom management.

+At levels 9+ I can happily report that it turned out quite fun.
+The players became somewhat familiar with the system so turns sped up.
+Being at war pretty much constantly created unrest each turn.
+Furthermore, the DCs were at a point where untrained skills needed to be supplemented by supernatural solution.
+That competed with purchasing goods to prevent famine or build structures to increase item bonuses or storage.
+In a nutshell: they needed to think about which actions to take.

+What you need to do is to bridge the period between levels 1-9 and fix the broken XP curve through levels 1-5:

+* Use XP adjustments from [Vance & Kerenshara's](https://docs.google.com/document/d/1NHksCXkXbjtrv-26VgFHNbyYldatVwag9lM44IWxIXo/edit?usp=sharing) or just flat out give them 200XP each turn until they hit level 5
+* Roll Kingdom Events frequently (DC 5 Flat Check instead of the default) and associate them with the PCs' actions (PC chose to Infiltrate an enemy faction?
+That political scandal is there way of getting back at you)
+* Tie their kingdom and buildings to XP, loot and access to feats/items.
+Maybe you need to recruit a smith for that forge who offers them 1 of 3 possible magic items?
+Or a noble requests a theater threatening 1d4 unrest if they haven't built one in 3 months.
+* Aim for 1-2 kingdom turns per session.
+When levelling from 1-5, intersperse small quests that take up 2/3rds to 1/2 of the session and hand out 10-30XP of kingdom XP after completing them.
+* Prepare some Kingdom Events as quests.
+For instance: the kingdom experiences a terrible Crop Failure.
+Use the research subsystem to let them figure out that the source was a druid who was unhappy with the PC's destruction of nature.
+Then let them travel to the target hex, experience a complication during travel and either peacefully resolve or defeat them for 30-80 Kingdom XP.
+* At earlier levels when unrest and ruin are scarce, maybe cut down on the amount of available Leadership activities per turn (3-6).
+Also limit the amount of Leadership activities to prevent analysis paralysis.

+**PS**: It surprised me in my games, but you will notice that PCs start to critically succeed at building lower level structures at higher levels, significantly reducing commodity cost.
+You should keep that in mind if you are looking into re-balancing structure costs

+### A word on Vance & Kerenshara's home brew

 Mechanically, [Vance & Kerenshara's](https://docs.google.com/document/d/1NHksCXkXbjtrv-26VgFHNbyYldatVwag9lM44IWxIXo/edit?usp=sharing) rules are a good starting point to patch up the rough mechanical parts, but I've found that you don't want to add all recommended changes.
 Specifically, giving players additional ability boosts and skill proficiencies might be better as a quest rewards that are given out slowly over the course of the adventure, if at all.